Skip to Content

-Can TV USB Power Roku Devices?
+Can TV USB Ports Power Roku Devices?

 Do Roku Devices Need to be Plugged into a Wall Socket for Power?